mesg-foundation/engine/docs/api/core.md

 ## ListenResult

-Subscribe to the stream that will receive results of a task of a service
+Subscribe to the stream that listens for task's results of a service.

 <tabs>
 <tab title="Request">